masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 validation: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=f18f0acc149e2330b7549976f9e25c1b4e97e4f8, not stripped
 ```

-So it looks like it is an ELF 64-bit executable.
+It is an ELF 64-bit executable.

 First I ran `objdump -d validation -M intel` to get a feel for it.
 From it I could see that it contains a function called `verify_your_name`, `main` and functions named `f1` up to `f9`.

-So I went through the code in gdb to see what is happening.
+I went through the code in gdb to see what happens during execution.

 First we get redirected to `verify_your_name`.
-That function then calls the printf and scanf that asks for the users name and age.
-After that the f1 function is called.
+That function then calls the printf and scanf that asks for the user's name and age.
+After that the `f1` function is called.
 And in that function, and in all the other f-functions we see code similar to this:

 ```
 => 0x40075b <f6+1>: mov    r9,0x1a